 Students will have the right to appeal their academic suspension status by submitting an appeal by Thursday of week one of the term.
-The appeal will be reviewed by the Dean of Students' Office.
+The appeal will be reviewed by the Registrar.
 Students who do not wish to appeal their academic suspension status and who wish to continue taking classes must complete a re-entry form.
 If the student fails to submit a completed appeal or re-entry form by Thursday of week one of the term the student will be administratively dropped from all courses.

-As part of the appeal or re-entry process, the Dean of Students' Office may require that the student complete one or more of the following conditions:
+As part of the appeal or re-entry process, the Registrar may require that the student complete one or more of the following conditions:

-- · Participate in 10 hours of documented tutoring. - Limit enrollment during his/her next term or terms of attendance. - Limit course format (example: online or face to face).
+- Participate in 10 hours of documented tutoring. - Limit enrollment during his/her next term or terms of attendance. - Limit course format (example: online or face to face).